As Summer is quickly approaching, a common question we run into is, “how much does exposure to the sun, effect algae growth in my pond?”

 Large and deep ponds tend to have less of a problem with sun exposure.
 Smaller ponds, commonly found in backyards and even large ponds that are shallow can be problematic regardless of what other treatments might be used to control algae growth.

 Like all plants, algae can thrive with adequate sunlight exposure.
-However light isn’t the only thing it requires to grow.
-Algae must have adequate nutrients in the water to support it, and when this is combined with sunlight, most algae types can begin to takeover a pond.
+However, the light isn’t the only thing it requires to grow.
+Algae must have adequate nutrients in the water to support it, and when this is combined with sunlight, most algae types can begin to take over a pond.

 What’s right for your pond?
 For koi and fish ponds a few hours a day is commonly fine.
 However all day sun exposure is not.
 For water gardens, you can expect to up the amount of light to about 4 to 6 hours a day.

-For small ponds the most logical and natural way to control sun exposure is to use desirable plants such as lotus or water lilies.
-These will provide shade to the pond and for fish your fish.
+For small ponds, the most logical and natural way to control sun exposure is to use desirable plants such as lotus or water lilies.
+These will provide shade to the pond and to your fish.
 These plants will also help control algae by absorbing the same nutrients that algae would normally thrive on.
 Plants are certainly the preferred method of “shading” your backyard pond.

 Keep in mind that a few plants, may not be enough.
 Several pond experts suggest covering up to two-thirds of a pond’s surface area with plants.
 I’m sure this is more than many owners would like to see in their pond, but the choice is yours.
 If you rather not have that many plants, structural shading is another option.